Classification of small-ball modes and maximum a posteriori estimators in metric spaces: Conditions for mode maps to agree

 While the ten mode definitions in \Cref{thm:main} are provably distinct in general, they often coincide in specific settings.
 For example, when $X$ is a finite set, every \swwgap-mode is also an \sws-mode, and so all ten meaningful mode types coincide.
+In this section, we consider various subclasses of $\catMetProb$ on which the ten meaningful small-ball mode maps of \cref{thm:main} coincide, and the relations among the remaining definitions.
+As in \Cref{sec:small-ball_modes}, we say that two mode definitions are equivalent if they are equal as functions, and consider equivalence classes of definitions under this relation.

+We emphasise that, in principle, some mode maps rejected as meaningless in \cref{sec:small-ball_modes} may well satisfy our axioms on a subclass of $\catMetProb$.
+Since our goal is to find mode maps that maximally generalise the elementary cases \eqref{eq:intro_mode_map_LP} and \eqref{eq:intro_mode_map_AP}, we will consider only mode maps that are meaningful on all of $\catMetProb$, and then study equivalences between such mode types.

-In this section, we therefore consider some general conditions for such coincidences. \Cref{sec:CASIO} studies a notion of optimality that makes certain \swg- and \swa-modes coincide with their non-\swg\ and non-\swa\ counterparts. \Cref{sec:OM} considers measures admitting an Onsager--Machlup functional, which has the effect of making certain \swp-modes coincide with their non-\swp\ counterparts. \Cref{sec:dichotomies} investigates the situation in which the existence of a stronger mode causes certain weaker modes to become stronger than they were a priori known to be.
+\Cref{sec:CASIO} studies a notion of optimality that makes certain \swg- and \swa-modes coincide with their non-\swg\ and non-\swa\ counterparts. \Cref{sec:OM} considers measures admitting an Onsager--Machlup functional, which has the effect of making certain \swp-modes coincide with their non-\swp\ counterparts. \Cref{sec:dichotomies} investigates the situation in which the existence of a stronger mode causes certain weaker modes to become stronger than they were a priori known to be.
 Finally, \Cref{sec:Gaussian} applies the results of the previous three subsections to measures on Banach spaces that are dominated by a Gaussian measure, which is a class of considerable relevance in applications to inverse problems and diffusion processes.